Esri/calcite-react/src/Modal/doc/Modal.md

 Note: A modal requires the `appElement` prop to be aria-compliant.
 Details on how to set this property can be found at http://reactcommunity.org/react-modal/accessibility/

-Example: Create a DOM element dynamically and passing it via `appElement` prop to `Modal`
+Example: Create a DOM element dynamically and pass it via `appElement` prop to `Modal`

 **`ModalExample.js`**